 Albums: Call Me If You Get Lost

+In an IG Live session after dropping the album, Tyler shouted out all the people who inspired him to rap again.
+“From all the Waynes, all the Dedications , from P the In My Mind Prequel mixtape, to Clipse for the We Got It For Cheaps , from Lupe mixtape run all the Farenheits , the Revenge of the Nerds , to JAY-Z, to Andre, to Westside Gunn for making me wanna just rap again.
+I love it.
+I love rap.”
 The transition Tyler, the Creator made between 2019’s Igor and his 2021 album, Call Me If You Get Lost , is one of the most striking transformations ever by a hip hop artist.
 From an album that barely featured any rapping, and was more R&B, funk and neo-soul, to an album that was all bars, all day.
 And not only that, it had DJ Drama yelling all over it like it was a motherfucking Gangsta Grillz mixtape from the 2000s era.
 At this point in time, there’s nothing Tyler can’t do.
 He is the ultimate hip hop artist – he’s got the rhymes, he’s got the melodies, the visuals are on-point, the artwork is always evocative, the production is superb – and absolutely one of the best rappers right now.

-5. Benny the Butcher
+15 Benny the Butcher

 Albums: Burden of Proof , The Plugs I Met 2 , Pyrex Picasso , Tana Talk 4

 Mixtapes: Searchin’ for a Purpose (with Black Soprano Family), Da Respected Sopranos (with Black Soprano Family and DJ Drama)

 The hardest working rapper in the game today is continuing to go hard.
 Ever since his landmark 2018 album, Tana Talk 3 , Benny the Butcher has gripped the torch for the Griselda crew and sprinted with it.
 There hasn’t been a year since then that Benny hasn’t dropped a quality project – whether it was Burden of Proof and the Black Soprano family tapes in 2020, The Plugs I Met 2 with Harry Fraud in 2021, and the highly anticipated Tana Talk 4 this year.
 Now, with a Def Jam deal under his belt, expect the Buffalo shooter to go even harder and get more shine moving forward.
 The Butcher coming!

-4. Denzel Curry
+14 Denzel Curry